 I joined School of Social Sciences in November 2010.
 I teach in a broad range of social and psychological subjects including social psychology, personality, health psychology, health promotion, social cognition.
 Prior to arriving at Monash University I was at the University of Manchester (UK) where I helped establish the Masters in Clinical and Health Psychology program, and taught courses in social psychology and health psychology.
 I still hold an honorary position at Manchester.

 Google Scholar research profile:

-November 2010-present, Monash University, Behavioural Studies, School of Social Sciences
+November 2010-present, Monash University, School of Social Sciences

 2008-2010, University of Manchester, School of Psychological Sciences

-I have a multidisciplinary approach to research adopting whatever methodology is best suited to answering a particular research question.
-Accordingly, I collaborate with researchers from a range of disciplines with different skill sets including social/developmental/health psychology, epidemiology, sociology, cognitive psychology, linguistics, public health and medicine.
+I take a multidisciplinary approach to research adopting methodologies that best suit a particular research question.
+Accordingly, I collaborate with researchers from various fields including social and health psychology, epidemiology, sociology, cognitive/developmental psychology, public health and medicine.

 I have developed and taught a diverse range of courses at undergraduate and postgraduate levels including introductory psychology, health psychology, social psychology, behaviour change, social cognition, and public health.

 I’ve supervised over 35 research students (PhD, Masters, and Honours), and currently supervise 4 PhD students.